spamsch/website/packages/shared/content/blog/vector-search-reality-check.md

 ---
-title: "Vector Search Reality Check: Why Your RAG System Isn't Finding What You Think"
+title: "Vector Search Reality Check: Why Your RAG System Isn’t Finding What You Think"
 description: "The uncomfortable truth about vector databases and what actually happens when you search millions of high-dimensional embeddings."
 draft: false
 external: false